Atmosera-CoPilot-Dev/self-paced/js-functional/instructions.md

     of each employee whose salary is greater than 70000, sorted in descending order of salary.

-8) Here\'s a tricky one: implement a way to answer the question \'Are there any employees whose salary is greater than 70000?\'.
+8) Implement a way to answer the question \'Are there any employees whose salary is greater than 60000?\'.